 All of the following courses are required.

 Selected counseling theories.
 Foundations of ethical decision-making.
 Professional standards, guidelines, and issues concerning the training and work of the counselor.
 Legal issues and precedents.
 Students will grasp central elements of each theory, learn philosophical foundations of counseling & ethical behavior, learn applicable codes of ethics, analyze real & hypothetical cases, and identify implications of legal doctrines & precedents.

-CEP 862 – Introduction to Individual & Group Counseling (3 cr.)
+CEP 862 – Individual Counseling and Helping Relationships (3 cr.)

-Counselor skill in individual and group counseling.
-Forming, working with, and ending groups, building relationships, handling obstacles, and developing & carrying out agendas in counseling.
-Simulated individual and group practice will be stressed.
-Students will understand helping process as it relates to various relevant groups) learn basic individual & group skills and demonstrate skill in individual & group interactions through taped & live simulations.
+Counselor skill in individual counseling.
+Forming, working with, and ending sessions, with clients, building relationships, handling obstacles, and developing & carrying out agendas in counseling.
+Simulated individual counseling practice will be stressed.
+Students will understand helping process as it relates to various relevant populations, learn basic individual counseling skills and techniques, and demonstrate learned skills through taped & live simulations.